dxiai/styleguide/alerts.md

 hide_hero: true
 ---

-A teaser text can be included at the top.

 # Alerts

-This page should have a header but no hero information

-I wonder if a force deployment is possible.
-This pages is supposed to be almost empty. ventually we should have some information by now.
-I wonder what the problem is. and why this deployment takes so long.

-This page should get immediately updated.
-More or less at least

-It seems that some information has been restricted from a sass bug.
-Stupidly pg paged did not report such error.

-The following chunk checks the different types of links and information that we have in our Moodle content, so we can move it into github as soon as we can.

 - Alerts are used to highlight sections of contents.
 There are four types of colors used throughout our documents: